 - The Adaptive Behaviour Assessment System (ABAS™ – II) – The ABAS™ is a questionnaire based assessment, which provides a comprehensive, norm-referenced assessment of the adaptive skills of an individual.
 Adaptive skills, as measured by the ABAS™, are defined as practical, everyday skills required to function and meet environmental demands, including the skills necessary to effectively and independently take care of oneself and the skills necessary to interact with other people.
 Ten specific Adaptive Skills are measured by the ABAS™; Communication, Community Use, Functional Academics, Home Living, Health and Safety, Leisure, Self-Care, Self-Direction, Social skills and Work.
 Measurement of an individual’s adaptive or functional skills is an important part of a diagnostic assessment, alongside the measurement of cognitive skills, as it indicates an individual’s level of actual disability in everyday life.

 A Guide to Mental Health Issues in Girls and Young Women on the Autism Spectrum: Diagnosis, Intervention and Family Support

-This book addresses the specific mental health needs of girls and young women with autism spectrum disorder (ASD).
-Looking at the ways autism presents differently in girls than in boys, and the mental health conditions that occur most frequently in girls with ASD, this is the essential guide for clinicians and educators on tailoring interventions and support to meet girls’ needs.
+This book addresses the specific mental health needs of girls and young women with autism spectrum disorder (Autism).
+Looking at the ways autism presents differently in girls than in boys, and the mental health conditions that occur most frequently in girls with Autism, this is the essential guide for clinicians and educators on tailoring interventions and support to meet girls’ needs.

 Describing the current assessment process for autism diagnosis, the book explains why girls are under-